guillermooo/sublime-undocs/source/basic_concepts.rst

 An evolution of Vintage called Vintageous_ offers a better Vi editing experience and is updated more often than Vintage.
-Vintageous_ is an open source project, just as Vintage_.
+Vintageous_ is an open source project, just as Vintage.

 .. _Vintage: http://www.sublimetext.com/docs/3/vintage.html
 .. _Vintageous: http://guillermooo.bitbucket.org/Vintageous